 Headline writing is a skill coveted by print and online writers.
 Do a Google search on “writing headlines” and you’ll see how much advice is out there on writing headlines for blog posts, articles and marketing copy.

-Amidst all the online noise and distractions, we want our headline to hook the reader and draw him into our content.
+Amidst all the online noise and distractions, we want our headline to hook the reader and draw them into our content.
 A good headline needs to give a sense of what the reader will get for their time.
 It provides an ‘information scent.’
 It also helps if it’s clever, controversial or promising.
 If you want to improve your headlines, Copyblogger has oodles of posts on the subject.

 Break up your text.